snip/OGN-receiver-RPI-image/README.md

 # OGN-receiver-RPI-image
 Process to create a Raspberry Pi SD image for OGN receiver

-Main target is to provide an fast, reliable and easy way to install OGN receivers.
+Main target is to provide a fast, reliable and easy way to install OGN receivers.

 Latest usable image is available here: http://download.glidernet.org/seb-ogn-rpi-image